8 Sauna Benefits For Mind And Body

 Better Circulation

 Saunas improve blood circulation through vasodilation.
-This process floods your organs and tissues with fresh oxygen and nutrients.
+This process widens blood vessels, making it easier for your organs and tissues to get fresh oxygen, protein, and nutrients.

-This means you’ll digest food better, think more clearly, and focus easier.
+This means you’ll digest food better, recovery faster, and think more clearly.

 Improved Heart Rate Variability (HRV)

-Regular sauna use has been shown to improve heart rate variability (HRV)— the variation in time between each heartbeat.
-Higher HRV indicates better cardiovascular health and resilience to stress.
+Regular sauna use has been shown to improve heart rate variability (HRV)—the variation in time between each heartbeat.

-When your body adapts to the heat stress of saunas, it becomes better at regulating heart rhythms during other forms of stress, too.
+By adapting to the heat stress of saunas, your body also becomes better at regulating heart rhythms during other types of stress.

 2. Healthier Brain